Stephen Hendry: Later career and retirement (1999–2012)

-In the 2011–12 season, after losing to Robert Milkins in the first round of the Shanghai Masters, Hendry fell to 21st in the world rankings, ending his 23 years in the top 16.
-He missed the Masters for the first time since his 1989 debut and had to qualify to reach the main stages of subsequent ranking events.
-He qualified for the UK Championship but lost 3–6 to Maguire in the first round.
-He lost 1–5 to James Wattana in the German Masters qualifiers, failing to reach the final stages of a ranking tournament for the first time in 15 years.
-He qualified for the Welsh Open by whitewashing Kurt Maflin 4–0 and then defeated reigning Masters champion Neil Robertson 4–1 in the first round.
+He lost 1–5 to Wattana in the German Masters qualifiers, failing to reach the final stages of a ranking tournament for the first time in 15 years.
+He qualified for the Welsh Open by whitewashing Kurt Maflin 4–0 and then defeated reigning Masters champion Robertson 4–1 in the first round.
 However, he lost 0–4 to Mark Allen in the second round.
-After defeating Mike Dunn 5–2 in qualifying, Hendry played Robertson again in the first round of the World Open but lost 3–5.
+Hendry played Robertson again in the first round of the World Open but lost 3–5.
 Hendry defeated Yu Delu 5–1 to qualify for the China Open, where he defeated Martin Gould 5–4 in the first round, winning on the final black.
 He played Robertson for the third consecutive time in a ranking event but lost 3–5.

 Hendry ensured he would make his 27th consecutive appearance at the main stage of the 2012 World Championship when he defeated Yu 10–6 in the qualifiers.
 He made a 147 in his 10–4 first-round defeat of Bingham, his third maximum break at the Crucible and the 11th of his career.
 He defeated the defending champion Higgins 13–4 in the second round, his first victory over Higgins in a ranking event since 2003, to reach his 19th world quarter-final.
 However, after losing 2–13 to Maguire in the quarter-finals, Hendry announced his retirement from professional snooker at the age of 43, citing dissatisfaction with his standard of play and difficulty balancing competitive, commercial, and personal commitments.
 He stated that he had decided three months earlier to retire at the end of the season.
+He accepted IMG's invitation to work as a pundit on the BBC during the final.
+He went on to become a regular commentator on the BBC.

 Return to the professional tour and second retirement (2020–2024)

 In August 2020, Hendry reached the semi-finals of the World Seniors Championship.
-The following month, citing improvements in his form and confidence, he accepted a two-year invitational tour card for the main World Snooker Tour.
+The following month, citing improvements in his form and confidence, he accepted a two-year invitational tour card to the main World Snooker Tour for the 2020–21 and 2021–22 seasons.
 After delaying his return to competition several times during the 2020–21 season, he played his first professional match in almost nine years at the 2021 Gibraltar Open, losing 1–4 to Matthew Selt in the first round.
 At the 2021 World Championship, he won his first-round qualifier 6–3 against Jimmy White, but he lost 1–6 to Xu Si in the second qualifying round.